- New mandatory public health measures in effect April 6.

 - DED advances quickly and the affected branch will die as more of the tree becomes infected.
 You might see dead leaves falling out of season.

-The early symptoms of the disease appear from the latter half of June to the middle of July, when the leaves on one or more branches may wilt, droop and curl.
-The leaves then turn brown and usually remain on the tree.
-If the tree is infected later in the summer, the leaves will droop, turn yellow and drop prematurely.
+- If the tree is infected later in the summer, the leaves on the infected branch or branches will droop, turn yellow and drop prematurely.
 Late season infections are easily confused with normal seasonal changes in leaf color.

 Two other diseases which are not as serious as DED (Verticillium wilt and Dothiorella wilt) can mimic the symptoms of DED so it is necessary to take a sample from the infected area of the tree to confirm if DED is present.

 Figure 1.
 Early Symptoms – green, wilting leaves

 Figure 2.
 Mid Summer – Clinging, brown, wilted leaves